mrrfv/open-android-backup/README.md

 - Works on the 3 major operating systems, and supports *any* modern Android device.
 - Wireless backups that allow you to normally use your phone while it's being backed up.
 - Backs up data not normally accessible through ADB using a native companion app.
-- Tiny - the script is 5KB in size, and the companion app is around 15 megabytes.
+- Tiny - the whole package is about 20 MB.
 - Doesn't use proprietary formats - your data is safe even if you can't run the script.
 Simply open archives created by this script using 7-Zip.
 - Backups are encrypted along with their metadata.
 - Optionally securely erases all unencrypted temporary files created by the script.
-- All data is compressed using 7-Zip with maximum compression settings.
+- All data is compressed using 7-Zip with configurable compression settings.

 ## Installation

 ### Linux